rregister87/blockparty/README.md

 @include row();
 ```

 In coordination with the 'container' and 'row' mixins, BlockParty creates a float based grid system by utilizing the 'columns' mixin.
 Simply specify a number of columns that the element should span relative to the number of columns in the layout.
-If you are using the 'columns' mixin outside of the 'grid' mixin, the default value for number of columns will be utilized.
+If you are using the 'columns' mixin outside of the 'layout' mixin, the default value for number of columns will be utilized.
 ```css
 @include columns(6);
 ```